skarn2609/Bear_ATM_Controller/README.md

    ./app.sh

 Usage
 Upon running the application, you will be prompted to enter the necessary information to register a user, open an account, and issue a card.
+Then, you will be able to do basic ATM Controller Operations such as Insert Card => PIN number => Select Account => See Balance/Deposit/Withdraw/Transfer.
 The application will display the user information, account information, and card information after the registration process.

-\Make sure to provide valid inputs and follow the on-screen instructions.
+Make sure to provide valid inputs and follow the on-screen instructions.